 Judging.
 There will be judges for each round.
 The judges will have expertise in various areas, including engineering, science, technology, and business.
 They will use various criteria in their evaluations, such as those listed below:

 - The Problem.
 What is the motive?
 Why is it important to solve it?
 What is the impact on the customers?

 - The Application.
 What is the key concept?
 How much progress has been made on prototype development?

 - The Innovation.
 Is the concept original?
 How does it compare to rival solutions for the same problem?
 Do the presenter have in-depth knowledge in the product field?

-- Final Round.
-Entrepreneurs will present their inventions at the 7th annual SASE National Conference in Illinois.
+- The Final Round.
+Entrepreneurs will present their inventions at the 8th annual SASE National Conference in Illinois.
+The Final Round will occur on Friday, October 5th, 2018.
 This event is open to both the public and the SASE community.
-Entrepreneurs have 3 minutes to pitch their idea and demonstrate their prototype to a panel of expert judges before a live audience, followed by 5 minutes of Q&A. The judges will score each invention using the criteria mentioned above, providing all entrepreneurs feedback on their improved invention and presentation.
-The audience will also cast their votes, and the combination of the votes will serve as one final vote.
-Inventors are expected to utilize the feedback provided in the semifinal round to further develop their idea.
-The scores will determine the 1st and 2nd place winners, and the audience vote will determine the winner of the People’s Choice Award.
+Inventors are expected to utilize the feedback provided in the Semifinal Round to further develop their idea.
+Finalists will pitch their product and provide a demo of their prototype to a panel of expert judges and a live audience, followed by a Q&A. The judges will score each invention using the criteria mentioned above, providing all entrepreneurs feedback on their improved invention and presentation.
+The audience will also cast their votes for their favorite.
+The judges’ scores will determine the 1st and 2nd place winners, and the audience vote will determine the recipient of the People’s Choice Award.
 The winners will be announced at the Banquet Dinner.